pathogenwatch-oss/mlst/README.md

 ```

 ## Making a release

-*NB The build process is being fundamentally changed and the following README will need modification.
-However, instructions on how to
-build and run locally should continue to work.*
+# Full release
+- Create an updated typing database image following the instructions in [CGPS Typing scripts](https://gitlab.com/cgps/pathogenwatch/analyses/typing-databases/).
+- Update the `.env` file with the code and typing database image versions.
+- Run `./build-all.sh`

+## Individual species releases.
 First, if the code has changed you'll need to build a new version of the code image.
-Otherwise just reuse the last one.
+Otherwise, just reuse the last one.
 ```
-docker build --rm -t registry.gitlab.com/cgps/cgps-mlst/mlst-code:v3.0.1 -f Dockerfile.code .
+docker build --rm -t registry.gitlab.com/cgps/cgps-mlst/mlst-code:v3.2.1 -f Dockerfile.code .
 ```

 The next step is to create an updated typing database image following the instructions in [CGPS Typing scripts](https://gitlab.com/cgps/pathogenwatch/analyses/typing-databases/).